Meet the Choreographers

 As an added note, Mr. Fuller is a minister, and pastor of the Dothan Community Church.
 He admits that dancing has drawn occasional criticism from some well-intentioned people of faith; but he also affirms there is nothing biblically wrong with respectful social dance.
 Ballroom dancing is a wonderful source of quality entertainment which stresses that men be gentlemen and women be ladies.
 It also offers many physical, mental, emotional, and social benefits.

 The Fullers want to encourage everyone to enrich their lives through dance, and are doing their part to promote ballroom dance in Southern West Virginia.
-As for the five couples competing in the United Way's Dancing With The Stars, Darrell and Laurie say, "Yes, there is a friendly competition; but in our opinion, the upcoming performance will be a showcase of five winning couples.
+As for the six couples competing in the United Way's Dancing With The Stars, Darrell and Laurie say, "Yes, there is a friendly competition; but in our opinion, the upcoming performance will be a showcase of six winning couples.
 Anyone with the courage to develop a new skill, and perform before an audience is a winner already, and their prize will be the lifetime benefits of dance."

 Meet the Judges